 - In-house school committees and/or special programs.

-- Inquiry work with teachers and other staff members and collaborative conversation among all staff members.
+- Daytime professional development with teachers and collaborative conversation among all staff members

 Advance notice of dates will be supplied, and those who participate will be compensated according to the terms of the UFT contract.
 Staff participation in these activities is voluntary, although strongly encouraged, as they are very important to the development of the school.